Qcent/JoystickOverTCP-IP/README.md

 # How to use joyServer
 If running from script you will require the python libraries: pyvjoy, socket, ast, urllib.request.

-Once run, you will see a message indicating that you are awaiting a connection and your outward facing IP addresses.
+Once run, a message will indicate that you are awaiting a connection and the program will display your local and outward facing IP addresses.
 The Client will need to enter your address into their application.
 When the Client successfully establishes a connection you will see an onscreen notification.

 ![joyServer Output](images/serverSide.png)

 # How to use joyClient
-If running from script you will require the python libraries: pygame, socket, ipaddress, time
+If running from script you will require the python libraries: pygame, socket, ipaddress, time.

-This app uses your primary game controller by default, change with windows settings or run from script to select your input device.
+This app uses your primary game controller by default.
+Change with windows settings or run from script to select your input device.
 Once run you will be required to enter the address of the host/server.
 If you then receive a "Connected!" message you should be good to go.

 ![joyClient Output](images/clientSide.png)